 No matter what time of year you plan to visit, pack for warm, tropical weather.
 Sudden afternoon downpours and thunderstorms occur almost all year round, offering a break from the midday heat.
 You can expect more precipitation, heat, and humidity during the shoulder months of May and October as the annual monsoon storms advance and retreat.

-The Similan and Surin islands are famous for their outstanding diving conditions, with warm water between 26-29°C and most divers comfortable in just a shortie or rash guard.
+The Similan and Surin islands are famous for their outstanding diving conditions, with warm water between 26-29°C, meaning most divers are comfortable in just a shortie or rash guard.
 This region also boasts excellent visibility, sometimes topping out at over 30 metres.
 Keep in mind that the cold upwellings and plankton blooms that occasionally reduce visibility here also attract marine megafauna like whale sharks and manta rays to feed.